-This is a technical sham wherein a fraud email will ask to click on a link to a spoofed website of any bogus company.
-However, after opening the URL, there is no doubt that it is a phished website.
+This is a technical scam wherein a fraud email will ask to click on a link to a spoofed website of any bogus company.
+However, after opening the URL, there is no doubt that it is a phishing website.
 Hackers conduct this illegal act by using wrong spellings on the link or using a false sub-domain to trap their prey.
 When viewing a particular page on a site, it seems like viewing the specific page, but the truth is that it links with some other website.
-In addition, emails that show where the link will take to further.
-The phishers also take advantage of some international domain names, which are tough to identify.
+In addition, emails that show where the link will take you further.
+The phishers also take advantage of some international domain names, which take time to identify.

 As the name suggests, it is a cyberattack on the website conducted with the help of an email or any link.
 The phishers often target a genuine email that was previously active.
 They develop an identical clone of that mail or link and replace it with the pirated version containing malware.
-Now they will send an email to their target from the forged id, and the user presumes it is an original email.
-The hackers usually use a computer or laptop that infects with the virus to complete their malicious intentions.
+Now, they will send an email to their target from the forged ID, and the user presumes it is an original email.
+The hackers usually use a computer or laptop infected with the virus to complete their malicious intentions.

 Covert Redirect is one of the phishing techniques through which these shrewd hackers get personal information from the victims when they later visit their fake websites.
 However, this can only happen if the user authorizes the site app.
 When you do so, the phishers get a token from the accessibility to confidential information becomes very easy.